epage/epage.github.io/blog/blog/iterating-on-test.md

 }
 ```

-Though this has its own limitations, like some teardown errors being ignored.
+This has its own limitations, like some teardown errors being ignored.
 I've had bugs masked by this on Windows, requiring manual cleanup to catch these errors:
 ```rust
 fn cargo_add_lockfile_updated() {